dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/personio.md

 1. After running this command, a new directory will be created with the necessary files and configuration settings to get started.

-For more information, read [add a verified source.](../../walkthroughs/add-a-verified-source)
+For more information, read [Add a verified source.](../../walkthroughs/add-a-verified-source)

 ### Add credentials